Deal on wartime aid and border security stalls in Congress as time runs short to bolster Ukraine

 Senate Republicans initially insisted on pairing border policy changes with Ukraine aid as part of a strategy to push the package through Congress.
 But so far, compromising on border policies has only made things more difficult.

-Sen. Kyrsten Sinema, an Arizona independent who has been central to Senate talks, urged lawmakers to keep an open mind to the legislation and said the group was close to releasing text, but was still working through the intricacies of writing immigration law.
+Sen. Kyrsten Sinema, an Arizona independent who has been central to Senate talks, said the group was close to releasing text but was still working through the intricacies of writing immigration law.
+She urged lawmakers to keep an open mind to the legislation.

-She said it was “factually false” for conservatives to claim that the proposal would allow 5,000 migrants to enter the country daily.
-The expulsion authority is one part of a new system that raises the initial standard to receive asylum protection and quickly processes asylum claims.
+Sinema called it “factually false” for conservatives to claim that the proposal would allow 5,000 migrants to enter the country daily.
+The expulsion authority would be one part of a new system that includes raising the initial standard to receive asylum protection and quickly processing asylum claims.

 “It ensures that the government both has the power and must close down the border during times when our system is overwhelmed, and it creates new structures to ensure that folks who do not qualify for asylum cannot enter the country and stay here,” she said.
 “It is a very robust package.”